ActionPL/duckstation_openbios_savestates/SLUS-00392/README.md

 **Description:**

-Starts at main menu with "EXHIBITION" option highlighted.
+Starts in main menu with "EXHIBITION" option highlighted.